build-trust/ockam/documentation/guides/draft/rust/get-started/xx-streams/README.md

 Ockam Hub integrates with message brokers through the use of Ockam Streams and applications use the Ockam Streams Protocol to communicate.

-Ockam Streams is a minumal API to access the basic stream functions like publishing messages and pulling them from the stream log.
+Ockam Streams is a minimal API to access the basic stream functions like publishing messages and pulling them from the stream log.

 Further information can be found in the [Ockam Stream service protocol definition](https://github.com/ockam-network/proposals/tree/main/design/0009-stream-protocol)